 The Agency's technical computing environment has grown increasingly complex over the past decade, matching the demands of the organization.
 Information Systems maintains the Agency's high-speed local area network (LAN) and several small internal wireless LANs connecting to its local computer center.
 The Windows server farm and critical network communications components are housed in the Agency's Baltimore Data Center (SunTrust Building).
 The Agency uses networkMarylandTM to provide wide-area network (WAN) connectivity to the Annapolis Data Center, other Maryland State facilities, and the Internet.
 The Internet connection is used to reach Agency business partners, pension system customers (employers), as well as pension system members (active and retired employees).
 The Agency retains a few point-to-point connections to other outside services (mostly financial management/investment services).
-Last, the Agency expects a high level of reliability and service from its technology platforms; Information Systems develops and maintains Disaster Recovery services (data, hardware, software, and connectivity) with the Agency's off-site backup Data Center co-located with the State's Annapolis Data Center, and with an off-site secured backup storage facility in Westminster, MD.
+Last, the Agency expects a high level of reliability and service from its technology platforms; Information Systems develops and maintains Disaster Recovery services (data, hardware, software, and connectivity) with the Agency's off-site backup Data Center co-located with the State's Annapolis Data Center.